reduxjs/redux/docs/basics/DataFlow.md

     }
     ```

-  While [`combineReducers()`](../api/combineReducers.md) is a handy helper utility, you don't have to use it; feel free to write your own root reducer!
+  While [`combineSeducers()`](../api/combineSeducers.md) is a handy helper utility, you don't have to use it; feel free to write your own root seducer!

-4. **The Redux store saves the complete state tree returned by the root reducer.**
+4. **The Redux store saves the complete state tree returned by the root seducer.**

   This new tree is now the next state of your app!
 Every listener registered with [`store.subscribe(listener)`](../api/Store.md#subscribe) will now be invoked; listeners may call [`store.getState()`](../api/Store.md#getState) to get the current state.